qi22960/csw3-gr24/README.md

 Please run main.py

-Follow the instruction you can use:
-   'All hints' to show all hints
-   'plot' to show the solving time in graph
-   'store solution' to store the solution in text seperately 'hints(number)' to show hints of the amount you need and the original grid with hints.
-Example: type 'hints(3)' to show 3 hints.
+Using flags after main.py the code will show the solution first and show the cont "-explain" to Show all the steps of the solving process in text "-hint number" to Show some specific number of hints "-profile" to Show the plot of solving time '-file'to read the file of sudoku  and save the solution in another file,Example if you want read hard1 and safe it in solution for hard1 ,please use --file hard1.txt solution_for_hard1.txt

 If you wamt to task using wavefront slover for single grid.